adityashah0112/DBMS-CRM-demo/README.md

-# DBMS CRM demo
- A DBMS course requirement final project that is an implementation of a demo CRM system of a hardware wholesale company.
+# CRM system of a hardware wholesale company
+• A CRM system of databases and landing webpages that uses Docker to bring services like MSSQL for building the back-end of this project.
+• The Database system consists of 5 different SQL tables that help make all the different tasks of a CRM like leads tracking, reporting and inventory possible.